pdkpavankumar/pdkpavan-web/content/posts/2019-06-29--array-delete/index.md

  (6) [1, 2, 5, 6, 7, 8]
 ```
 **5. Array Filter**
-$\qquad$ This is safe method.
+This is safe method.
 Unlike splice it will create a new array instead of mutating the original array.
 ```javascript
 > arr = [1,2,3,4,5,6,7,8]
 (8) [1, 2, 3, 4, 5, 6, 7, 8]